jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 questions that put these random facts in context and draw contrasts.

-**Read slowly.** Don't just read and nod along but parse the meaning of each sentence.
+**Read slowly.** Don't just read and nod along but parse the meaning of each and every single sentence.
 Make sure you understand each step of the pathophysiology or mechanism of action.
 Even take the time to parse out each syllable in long words.
 In medicine and science, a lot of meaning is packed into each syllable of words like *choledocolithiasis*.
 This may all feel slow, but it's reinforcing neural pathways and ultimately to speed up your future reading comprehension.
 Seek to understand on the first pass.
 If you go fast, you'll cheat yourself and likely end up re-reading the material anyway.
 If you're reading fast to cram more in to your study time, consider simply budgeting more study time.
 Take a shorter lunch break.  **First gain accuracy, then gain speed.**

 **Pay attention.** There are two types of questions you miss.
 First, there are those where you simply don't know the facts needed, so you